Chestnuts: Nutritional Profile and Culinary Uses

 Chestnuts are a significant source of income due to their harvesting and sale.
 Moreover, chestnut groves offer a suitable environment for the development of certain mushrooms.
 However, these plants are currently facing challenges due to climatic changes, diseases, and parasites.

-Nutritional Complexity of Chestnuts
+Nutritional Properties of Chestnuts

 Chestnuts are starchy fresh fruits with limited quantities of water, making their nutritional classification complex.
 They differ from fresh, watery fruits rich in fructose, such as peaches and apples, and oily dried fruits like walnuts and almonds.
 Instead, they share similarities with potatoes, cereals, and legumes, which are seeds of particular herbaceous plants.